Your Test Appointment

 terminate, you will not be permitted to test, you will receive no refund or credit of any kind, and you will be required

-to wait 31 calendar days before you can retake the test.
+to wait 31 calendar days before you can retest.

 - You may take restroom breaks.
-For most tests, the time you take for breaks is counted as part of your testing time.
-A scheduled 15-minute break is provided to examinees taking one of the following subtest combinations:
+Most tests do not include scheduled breaks; therefore, the time you take for breaks is counted as part of your testing time.
+Scheduled breaks are provided to examinees taking one of the following subtest combinations in a single test session:

 - You may not communicate with other examinees or unauthorized persons either in person